Siftah/get_iplayer/install/debian.md

     	sudo apt-get install ffmpeg mplayer libmp3-tag-perl libnet-smtp-ssl-perl libauthen-sasl-perl

 3. The packaged Perl modules for secure email with TLS in Debian 7.0 are currently incompatible with the packaged version of IO::Socket::SSL.
-If TLS is your only secure email option, you can use the [[local::lib method|manual] to create a local Perl module library and install the necessary module:
+If TLS is your only secure email option, you can use the [local::lib method](manual) to create a local Perl module library and install the necessary module:

 		cpanm Net::SMTP::TLS::ButMaintained